 1. Know What CBD Is

-By now, we all understand CBD is one of the 66 cannabinoids in the cannabis plant.
+By now, we all understand CBD is one of the dozens of cannabinoids in the cannabis plant.

 CBD is the non-psychoactive cannabinoid that provides a myriad of health benefits.
 That’s because CBD controls your CB-2 receptors, which are found in many of your major organs and bodily systems.